-February was “I Love to Read” month!
+Recommended Recovery Books: February was “I Love to Read” month!
 The theme for 2020 is “Books for a Better World’.
-In honour of I Love To Read month, we will be shared books about recovery.
+In honour of I Love To Read Month, we will be shared books about recovery.
 Now that February is over, we’ve compiled all the books we shared throughout the month just for you!
 A better you makes a better world.

-This engaging self-help book, designed specifically for men, explores masculinity through informative, inspirational meditations.
+This engaging book makes the recommended recovery books list, designed specifically for men, explores masculinity through informative, inspirational meditations.
 Touchstones offers profound advice for life’s many changes and emphasizes the importance of recognizing the effects of common emotions such as anger, resentment & fear.
 Its striking insight supports any stage of recovery, but the daily readings in this book are not simply for a better recovery; they are for a better, more balanced life.
 Click here to purchase online

 ‘Off The Ropes, My Story by Roland Vandal’.